 Barbecued meats, juicy salsas, warm tortillas, and just a dabble of chili peppers; what’s not to love?

 And nowhere else in Mexico are the tacos better than in Mexico City.
-Tacos come in all shapes and sizes, but we love the small ones best; the ones that fit perfectly in the palm of your hand.
+Tacos come in all shapes and sizes, but we love the small ones best, which fit perfectly in the palm of your hand.

 Street tacos aren’t hard to find in Mexico City.
-Just roam the streets and you’re bound to find vendors showcasing their delectable meat selections cooking on an open pan, simmering in oil.
+Just roam the streets, and you’ll find vendors showcasing their delectable meat selections cooking on an open pan, simmering in oil.

 Hey, nobody said street tacos were healthy!

-Simply walk up and point to each cut of meat you want and tell them how many tacos you want.
+Walk up and point to each meat cut and tell them how many tacos you want.
 The best part of ordering small tacos is that you get to sample all the different cuts of meat without feeling overly full.

-Carnitas tacos is just one of the many types of tacos in Mexico, but nobody does carnitas better than in Michoacán.
-Translated to mean “little meats”, carnitas tacos originated in Michoacán state.
-So it’s only reasonable that this state takes it’s carnitas very seriously.
+Carnitas tacos are just one of the many types in Mexico, but nobody does carnitas better than in Michoacรกn.
+Translated to mean “little meats,” carnitas tacos originated in Michoacรกn state.
+So it’s only reasonable that this state takes its carnitas very seriously.

 In Quiroga, a town just west of the state capital of Morelia, up to 30 different vendors line the street selling their unique carnitas recipes to pedestrians passing by.
-Some of the vendors have been selling carnitas cooked in their family traditional recipe for generations, since the turn of the 20th century.
+Some vendors have been selling carnitas cooked in their families’ traditional recipes for generations since the turn of the 20th century.

 Not all carnitas taste the same.
 Different vendors use different recipes.
 Our advice is to take your time and visit multiple vendors.